iAmMe27/WoD/Installation.md

 > Do not install WoD to your game folder or in any protected folders such as your Documents or Program Files.

 Once you have everything set in Wabbajack, hit **GO** and let it do its thing.

+# Continuing
+If wabbajack was able to install the modlist without any errors, you can continue with the [After Installation steps](PostInstall.md).